adeyomilawal/zombie-port-killer/CONTRIBUTING.md

 ## Recognition

-All contributors will be:
+Contributors are awesome!
+We'll make sure you get credit:

-- Listed in the project's README
+- Your name in the README
-- Credited in release notes
+- Shoutout in release notes
-- Forever appreciated by the community! ❤️
+- Our eternal gratitude! ❤️

-Thank you for contributing to zkill! 🎉
+Thanks for making zkill better! 🎉